Domain name disputes

 Learn more about domain name disputes and the evidence required to establish confusion, rights, and bad faith.
 Internet Corporation for Assigned Names and Numbers (ICANN) and World Intellectual Property Organization (WIPO) provide legal elements and remedies, and the implications of failing to respond to a complaint.

-• Domain name escrow services
+• Domain name escrow arrangements

-Domain name escrow services
+Domain name escrow arrangements

 Buying or selling a domain name?
 Dundas Lawyers provides advice and safe, inexpensive transfer solutions to protect both parties and avoid disputes.